chrisleefoster/MadGraph5-scripts/README.md

 With MG5 installed and setup, you can start simulating particle collisions.
 First, you can start by adding simulations to `/sims/` by running `./createSim.sh`.

 ### createSim.sh
+`createSim.sh` allows you select from available templates or create your own.
+The templates work by making a copy of `source.tar.gz` and editing variables in the source files.

-Running `createSim.sh` will copy the sim directory in `sim.tar.gz` and rename it to ttbarW-date-number, where date is today's date in YYYY_MM_DD and number increases for each sim created on the same day.
+will copy the sim directory in `sim.tar.gz` and rename it to ttbarW-date-number, where date is today's date in YYYY_MM_DD and number increases for each sim created on the same day.

 The sim directory contains 5 files:
 - `generate.sh`